Licensed Patent Agent: Everything You Need to Know

 Things to Look Out For

-If you need help learning more about either becoming a licensed agent, if you need help finding a licensed patent agent, you can post your legal need on UpCounsel’s marketplace.
+If you need help finding a licensed patent agent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.